dayveed-repo/Github-clone/README.md

 # Github-clone
-this is my project submission for the Assignment by Buy Coins Company.
+This is my solution to the project for **Buy Coins Compan**y.
 Really enjoyed working on this build hopefully it will be accepted by the company